striblab/strib-icons/README.md

     * Canvas/artboard dimensions are 16px x 16px.
     * SVG should be centered in the canvas, with a 1px gap on each of the widest sides
     * <img src="readme-images/artboard-gap-example.png" width="400" height="400" />
-* Do not set a fill color on SVG paths unless the color is very important, such as with the Star Tribune logo.
+* Do not set a fill color on SVG paths unless the color is very important, such as with company logos.
     * When Icons are processed into the font, most properties are stripped off of the SVG to condense the information as much as possible. "fill" is **not** one of the properties that is stripped.
     * If you need to maintain a fill color on an icon, use a CSS variable with a default hex color.
 Example:
       ```
       fill="var(--company-logo-top, #65cc5c)"
       ```
-      Doing this allows control over the icon colors while also providing an initial color.
+      Doing this allows control over the icon colors while also providing a working color to already be present.
     * Do NOT use "white" to create a hole in the icon.
 This should be avoided by eliminating overlaps between layers in your image editor.
         * Note: There are technically two icons that do this at this time: `social-youtube` and `social-spotify`.
 This